shivamS21/React-Project/Contact_US/README.md

-# Web-App to assist contact add+delete+add in realtime.
+# A Basic Contact-Us page for e-commerce websites

 Technology Used:
 1. ReactJs
-2. Tailwindcss
+2. Basic CSS
-3. Firebase

 How to use:
 * `npm i` and then `npm run dev` in the cloned repo.